 The vehicle has a Charging Status Indicator (CSI) at the center of the instrument panel near the windshield.
-When the vehicle is plugged in and the vehicle power is off, the CSI indicates the following:
+When the vehicle is plugged in and vehicle power is off, the CSI indicates the following:

-Short Flashing Green - Vehicle is plugged in.
+- Short Flashing Green Vehicle is plugged in.
 Battery is not fully charged.
-Flash rate increases from one to four flashes as battery charges.

-- Long Flashing Green Vehicle is plugged in.
+Flash rate increases from one to four flashes as battery charges. - One Flash: 0-25% Charge - Two Flashes: 26-50% Charge - Three Flashes: 51-75% Charge - Four Flashes: 76-100% Charge - Long Flashing Green Vehicle is plugged in.
 Battery is not fully charged.
 Battery charging is delayed. - Solid Green Vehicle is plugged in.
 Battery is fully charged. - Solid Yellow Vehicle is plugged in.
 It is normal for the CSI to turn yellow for a few seconds after plugging in a compatible charge cord.
-The solid yellow may be extended depending on the vehicle and if there is a total utility interruption.
-See Utility Interruption of Charging ⇒ 250.
+The CSI may stay solid yellow longer depending on the vehicle and if there is a total utility interruption.
+See Utility Interruption of Charging \Rightarrow 228.
 This may also indicate that the charging system has detected a fault and will not charge the battery.
-See "Charge Cord Status Indicators" in Charge Cord ⇒ 243.
+See "Charge Cord Status Indicators" under Charge Cord \Rightarrow 222.